NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

 The terms model looks for outliers by calculting rare combinations of a certain field(s) in combination with other field(s).
 Example use case: tag all events that represent Windows network processes that are rarely observed across all reporting endpoints in order to detect C2 phone home activity.

-Each metrics model section in the configuration file should be prefixed by ``terms_``.
+Each terms model section in the configuration file should be prefixed by ``terms_``.

 **Example model**
 ```ini